Mexico says its deporting nearly 100 migrants who tried to cross U.S. border

 Mesa has seen the photo of her from Sunday and said she wanted to cry remembering the moment "I grabbed my children and ran."

-Her twin girls, Saira and Sheilly, who can be seen running beside Mesa, are 5-years-old.
+Her twin girls, Saira and Sheilly, who can be seen running beside Mesa, are five years old.

 Mesa said she didn’t know if she would survive Sunday’s march to the border — she was trying to get to the U.S. border to surrender and legally seek asylum.
 The family, from Honduras, said they are coming to the United States for work because there aren’t any jobs in their home country.